 Instructions

-- Preheat oven to 375°F and line a 12-well pan with muffin liners.
+- Preheat oven to 400°F and line a 12-well pan with muffin liners.

-- Whisk the flour, baking powder, baking soda and salt together in a medium bowl.
-Fold the raspberries in so that they're coated in the flour mixture.
+- Whisk the flour, baking powder, and salt together in a medium bowl.

-- In a large bowl, cream together the butter and sugar until light and fluffy.
-Mix in the lemon zest, eggs and vanilla extract until combined.
+- In a large bowl, cream together the butter, sugar, and lemon zest until light and fluffy.
+Mix in the eggs and vanilla extract until combined well.

-- Fill muffin liners ¾ full and bake for 5 minutes.
-Then while keeping the oven closed, turn the temperature down to 350°F and bake for another 15-18 minutes.
+- Fill muffin liners ¾ full and bake for 5 minutes at 400°F. Then, while keeping the oven closed, turn the temperature down to 350°F and bake for another 13-18 minutes (about 18-23 minutes total).
 A toothpick inserted in the center should come out clean.

 - Let the muffins cool in the pan for 5-10 minutes, then carefully remove them and let them cool on a wire rack.